The first Moodle activity for a physical classroom. The idea comes from Purdue University's hotseat.

-- Students can post questions in "real" time during a face-to-face class.
+- Users can make posts in "real" time during a face-to-face class/lecture/meeting.

-- Students can post questions 24/7 in a course.
+- Users can make posts 24/7 in a Hot Question activity.

 - Can be used as a "Suggestion Box" with labels changed to reflect the activity is for suggestions.

-- Can be used for student analysis of any kind of data placed in the description.
+- Can be used for user analysis of any kind of data placed in the description.

-- Can be used for student analysis of a video placed in the description.
+- Can be used for user analysis of a video placed in the description.

 - Can be used for quick polls.

-Inside or outside a classroom, students can post into this activity from any device which can access the Moodle site.
-Students can also apply Heat, (vote) on other users posts, so that the hottest post will be popped up to the top of the list.
+Inside or outside a classroom, users can post into this activity from any device which can access the Moodle site.
+Users can also apply Heat, (vote) on other users posts, so that the hottest post will be popped up to the top of the list.
 Teachers can set a priority, either positive or negative, on selected posts, which overrides the Heat.
-Teachers can also control visibility of student entries, with an approval setting for each individual entry.
+Teachers can also control visibility of user entries, with an approval setting for each individual entry.